-The policy has been reviewed in line with the recently published DfE guidance document 'Careers guidance and access for education and training providers - Statutory guidance for governing bodies, school leaders and school staff.
+The policy has been reviewed in line with the recently published DfE guidance document 'Careers guidance and access for education and training providers - Statutory guidance for governing bodies, school leaders and school staff'.
 (DfE, January 2018).

-This policy accepts the eight Gatsby Charitable Foundations benchmarks as set out in the DfE guidance (Appendix 1).
+This policy:

-This policy covers the legal duty of schools to ensure that a range of education and training providers can access pupils in Year 7 to Year 11 to inform them about approved technical education qualifications or apprenticeships (Appendix 4).
+- Accepts the eight Gatsby Charitable Foundations benchmarks as set out in the DfE guidance (Appendix 1). - Covers the legal duty of schools to ensure that a range of education and training providers have access to pupils in Years 7 to 11 to inform them about approved technical education qualifications or apprenticeships (Appendix 4).